brycepj/devbryce-jekyll/_posts/2014-03-14-e-js-event-handler.md

 {% endhighlight %}

-You see `e.target` has been referred to as part of a jQuery selector, which means that once `e.target` evaluates into "#myTable" we're using it directly in a new jQuery selector to be manipulated with the next line.
+You see `e.target` has been referred to as part of a jQuery selector, which means that once `e.target` evaluates to "#myTable" we're going to use it directly in a new jQuery selector to be manipulated with the next line.

 Well, hopefully that helped you.
 Now that you know what 'e' is referring to, head to the [jQuery Event Object API](https://api.jquery.com/category/events/event-object/) to see other information you can access in any jQuery event handler.